 Sociology 343 - Sociology of Race and Racism

-Full course for one semester.
+One unit semester course.
 What is race?
 Race is a social construction.
 But what does it actually mean for race to be a social construction?
 In this seminar, we will examine how sociologists, social scientists, and legal scholars in the United States have theorized, debated, and researched the constructions of race and the practices and consequences of racism.
 Struggles over the meaning of race are entanglements over assertions of power so we will engage with scholars who demonstrate the coconstitution of race with other structures of power such as class, gender, sexuality, law, and colonialism.
 Students will gain an understanding of key paradigms that explicitly center or decenter race, including internal colonialism, the “underclass,” racial formation theory, and women of color feminisms.
 Prerequisite: Sociology 211 or consent of the instructor.
 Conference.
 Cross-listed as Comparative Race and Ethnicity Studies 343.

 Not offered 2021–22.

-Sociology 351 - Sociology of Finance
+Sociology 352 - Sociology of Money

 Not offered 2021–22.